pip-services/pip-services-docs/content/en/dart/data/persistence/identifiable_file_persistence.md

 The IdentifiableFilePersistence class allows you to create persistence components that store data in flat files and implement a number of CRUD operations over data items with unique ids.

-Important points
+**Important points**

 - The data items must implement the [IIdentifiable](../../../commons/data/iidentifiable) interface.
-- In basic scenarios child classes shall only override [getPageByFilter](../memory_persistence/#getpagebyfilter), [getListByFilter](../memory_persistence/#getlistbyfilter) or [deleteByFilter](../memory_persistence/#deletebyfilter) operations with a specific filter function.
+- In basic scenarios, child classes shall only override [getPageByFilter](../memory_persistence/#getpagebyfilter), [getListByFilter](../memory_persistence/#getlistbyfilter) or [deleteByFilter](../memory_persistence/#deletebyfilter) operations with a specific filter function.
 All other operations can be used out of the box.
-- In complex scenarios child classes can implement additional operations by accessing cached items via the self._items property and calling the **save** method on updates.
+- In complex scenarios, child classes can implement additional operations by accessing cached items via the self._items property and calling the **save** method on updates.

 #### Configuration parameters